sunil908/Java/PermDataExtraction/Readme.md

 # Usage :

 Copy the target folder over to any of the folder.
 You will need to copy all the files and folders.
+Run the java -jar command from the folder where you see the PermDataExtraction-final.jar file.

+For example, cd D:/Target
+java -jar PermDataExtraction-final.jar

 # Command Line and Args